tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 - chef-repo
 - located on workstation

-create new kitchen in current directory:
+create a new kitchen in current directory:

 ```sh
 $ knife solo init .